GrupoDiana/BRT-Documentation/docs/osc/resources.md

 BeRTA sends back to all subscribers: `/resources/removeHRTF HRTF1 true` or just to the sender: `/resources/removeHRTF HRTF1 false error: HRTF not found in the list`

+BeRTA sends an echo to all subscribiers excepting the sender: `/resources/removeHRTF HRTF1`
 <!----------------------------------------------------------------------------------->
 ---